dustinpfister/blog_posts/_posts/js-eval.md

 layout: post
 categories: js
 id: 532
-updated: 2019-09-09 20:32:57
+updated: 2019-09-09 20:37:47
-version: 1.1
+version: 1.2
 ---

 In javaScript and many other programing languages there is the [eval function](https://en.wikipedia.org/wiki/Eval) that can be used to execute a string representation of some javaScript code.
+The eval function is a way to interpret javaScript from within javaScript itself.
 This will be a quick post on the js [eval function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).

 <!-- more -->